 How long’s a piece of string?
 What is the ideal resume length?
-Lots of people will advocate for a simple, one-page resume whilst others will spend hours convincing you that a double-paged document is the way to go.
+Lots of people will advocate for a simple, one-page resume whilst others will spend hours convincing you that a double-paged document is a way to go.

 Who are you to believe?